 Each application must be submitted on the standard application form and will be assessed against the scoring framework.

 Completed applications can be submitted by one of the following:

-Post: All signed & completed applications must be marked PGCE (Medical) BURSARY APPLICATION on the top left corner of the envelope and addressed to:
+Post All signed and completed applications must be marked PGC FUNDING APPLICATION on the top left corner of the envelope and addressed to:

 Peninsula Postgraduate Medical Education